 Notes: Example of how document-level sentiment scores for two topics are calculated based on a article teaser from FUW.
 For the general economy topic that is defined by the keyword (in blue) wirtschaft, the number of negative words (in red) is subtracted from the number of positive words (in green) within the ten preceding and following words from the keyword, and this result is divided by the total number of words.
-In this case, the sentiment score is $S{t,d,\text{economy}} = (1-1)/14 = 0$.
+In this case, the sentiment score is $S{t,d,\text{economy}} = (1-1)/14 = 0$ .
 Note that there are only 14 words in the denominator because the keyword is close to the beginning of the text.
-The same method is applied to calculate the sentiment score for other topics, such as the industry topic, which in this example is given by $S{t,d,\text{industry}} = (1-2)/19 = -0.05$.
+The same method is applied to calculate the sentiment score for other topics, such as the industry topic, which in this example is given by $S{t,d,\text{industry}} = (1-2)/19 = -0.05$ .

-Figure 6 - Available sources and identified keywords

-a) Number of identified keywords
+Figure 6 - Number of identified keywords and important sources a) Number of identified keywords 1.0 M French German